All Products

 Specifies whether to use cache optimization.
 Default value: false.

-After adding this mount option, ossfs does not send a HeadObject request to get file item metadata, such as gid and uid, during ls operations.
-A HeadObject request is sent only when a file with a size of 0 is accessed.
-However, a certain number of HeadObject requests may still be generated due to permission checks and other reasons.
-Enable this option based on your application's characteristics.
-To enable it, add -oreaddir_optimize when mounting.
+When this mount option is added, ossfs does not send HeadObject requests to retrieve file metadata, such as gid and uid, when you run the ls command.
+A HeadObject request is sent only when you access a file with a size of 0.
+However, some HeadObject requests may still be generated due to reasons such as permission checks.
+Select this parameter based on the characteristics of your application.
+To enable this option, you can add -oreaddir_optimize when mounting.

 • Examples